rhythnic/redux-lenses/README.md

 ```
 npm install --save redux-lenses@next
-yarn add redux-lenses@next
 ```

 ## React Example

 This is the authentication example from the [React Router docs](https://reacttraining.com/react-router/web/example/auth-workflow), with React state changed to Redux state via Redux Lenses.
-One of the benefits of using Redux Lenses is that value and the setter are one prop instead of 2 props.

 ```
 ...